 For service providers, managed SD-WAN is a chance for them to offer value-added services such as security and applications performance enhancement.
 These value-added services often come with service level agreements (SLAs) that guarantee minimum service levels.

-SD-WAN as a Service Benefits
+Benefits of SD-WAN as a Service

 That same cost-benefit can be applied to SD-WAN as a Service.
 By using this, enterprises can get the flexibility and cost savings of SD-WAN and at the same time minimize the headache of managing the infrastructure and connectivity.